 When we see the lady turn back into the red turtle again, we realize she was a good time.
 A paragon of elegance, support and grace that came into the life of the fallen, showed him that it was alright even if you are stuck somewhere, that you can make the most of it.

 The red turtle was an analogy for that one person, or chance in your life that comes at a point when there are no doors open.
 It makes you comprehend life’s biggest lessons.

 “We should be happy with what we have, and try to make the most of it.”

 Life put us at a place; the nature placed us at its disposal.
 If we try to run away from it, we are to gain nothing but destruction.
 It has laid out its beautiful plan for us.
 It intends to make things better if we pave way for love, and not run away.
 There are good things for everybody.
 Sit tight and enjoy the ride.
 Your time shall come!

 The Final Verdict

 The Red Turtle Movie is an outstanding flick.
 One of a kind.
 The setup of course doesn’t require anybody or anything to speak up.
 So there’s no dialogue whatsoever.
-Despite of that, the movie shines through owing to its mind-boggling life like animation, its surrealism, the correlation it packs in and owing to its extraordinary pulsating thrilling music that uplifts every frame into a level your brain cannot possibly register.
+Despite that, the movie shines through owing to its mind-boggling lifelike animation, its surrealism, the correlation it packs in and owing to its extraordinary pulsating thrilling music that uplifts every frame into a level your brain cannot possibly even begin to register.
 Awesome stuff!

 You can check out the trailer of The Red Turtle Movie here: